Data-Corruption/Intermark/docs/getting-started.md

    - Navigate to **Settings** > **Actions** > **General**.
    - Under **Workflow permissions**, select **Read and write permissions**.

-7. **Add Workflow to Content Repository**:

-   - Copy the `.github` directory from the `content_template/` folder in this repository.
-   - Paste it in the root of your content repository.

-8. **Run the Workflow**:

-    - Push changes to trigger the workflow, or run it manually via the **Actions** tab on GitHub.
-The workflow adds an ID to the top of all `.md` files, which is used to track content and prevent dead links.

-9. **Update Application Configuration**:
+7. **Update Application Configuration**:

     - Copy the SSH link for the content repository (e.g., `git@github.com:username/content-repo.git`).
     - Update the configuration file generated earlier, setting **content_repo** > **url** to your link.

+Now when you push changes to the main branch of your content repo, the workflow adds an ID to the top of all `.md` files, which is used to track content and prevent dead links.
+It can also update your site's content automatically, more on that later.

 ## Running the Application